openlookeng/hetu-core/hetu-docs/en/connector/hive.md

 ### S3 Credentials

 If you are running openLooKeng on Amazon EC2 using EMR or another facility, it is highly recommended that you set `hive.s3.use-instance-credentials` to `true` and use IAM Roles for EC2 to govern access to S3.
 If this is the case, your EC2 instances will need to be assigned an IAM Role which grants appropriate access to the data stored in the S3 bucket(s) you wish to use.
-It\'s also possible to configure an IAM role with `hive.s3.iam-role` that will be assumed for accessing any S3 bucket.
+It is also possible to configure an IAM role with `hive.s3.iam-role` that is assumed for accessing any S3 bucket.
-This is much cleaner than setting AWS access and secret keys in the `hive.s3.aws-access-key` and `hive.s3.aws-secret-key` settings, and also allows EC2 to automatically rotate credentials on a regular basis without any additional work on your part.
+This is much simpler than setting AWS access and secret keys in the `hive.s3.aws-access-key` and `hive.s3.aws-secret-key` settings, and also allows EC2 to automatically rotate credentials on a regular basis without any additional work on your part.

 ### Custom S3 Credentials Provider

 You can configure a custom S3 credentials provider by setting the Hadoop configuration property `presto.s3.credentials-provider` to be the fully qualified class name of a custom AWS credentials provider implementation.
 This class must implement the [AWSCredentialsProvider](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/AWSCredentialsProvider.html) interface and provide a two-argument constructor that takes a `java.net.URI` and a Hadoop `org.apache.hadoop.conf.Configuration` as arguments.
-A custom credentials provider can be used to provide temporary credentials from STS (using `STSSessionCredentialsProvider`), IAM role-based credentials (using `STSAssumeRoleSessionCredentialsProvider`), or credentials for a specific use case (e.g., bucket/user specific credentials).
+A custom credentials provider can be used to provide temporary credentials from STS (using `STSSessionCredentialsProvider`), IAM role-based credentials (using `STSAssumeRoleSessionCredentialsProvider`), or credentials for a specific use case (for example, bucket/user specific credentials).
 This Hadoop configuration property must be set in the Hadoop configuration files referenced by the `hive.config.resources` Hive connector property.

 ### Tuning Properties

-he following tuning properties affect the behavior of the client used by the openLooKeng S3 filesystem when communicating with S3.
+The following tuning properties affect the behavior of the client used by the openLooKeng S3 filesystem when communicating with S3.
 Most of these parameters affect settings on the `ClientConfiguration` object associated with the `AmazonS3Client`.

 | Property Name                     | Description                                                  | Default      |
 | :-------------------------------- | :----------------------------------------------------------- | :----------- |